Kamyki/Latte-compiler/Readme.md

 - Boolean values made with lazy evaluation.
 - Jumps to next line are removed, but labels are left alone.
 Order of labeled blocks is semi-random so sometimes compiler produces additional jumps.
 - Static string built into binary.
 Runtime string allocated using c malloc.
-- Frontend for classes (Backend TBD).
+- Structs.
-- not working LSCE optimization.
+- LSCE optimization.
+- Classes.
+- Classes with virtual methods.